i-yusun/i-yusun.github.io/_pages/about.md

 ---

+News
+-

-I will give a talk about _Sequential Choice Model with Representative Products_ at 2025 INFORMS Annual Meeting.
+I will give a talk on Sequential Choice Model with Representative Products at 2025 INFORMS Annual Meeting.
 This is a wonderful opportunity to share insights and engage in discussions, and I look forward to connecting with everyone there!

 Title: [Sequential Choice Model with Representative Products: Modeling and Optimization](https://submissions.mirasmart.com/InformsAnnual2025/Itinerary/PresentationDetail.aspx?evdid=2313) \
 Session: Advances and New Applications of Choice Models | Invited Session \